RodrigoCastroMoura/TrackerApi/replit.md

 ## Overview
 This project is a comprehensive multi-tenant vehicle tracking system built with Flask, adhering to Clean Architecture principles.
 It offers user authentication, multi-company management (multi-tenancy), real-time GPS tracking, and detailed reports with role-based access control.
 The system utilizes MongoDB for data persistence and Firebase Cloud Storage for file storage.
 Its core purpose is to provide a robust and scalable solution for vehicle monitoring and management for various businesses, enabling efficient operations and data-driven insights.

+## Recent Changes
+- **Nov 22, 2025**: Added vehicle type classification field ("tipo") to Vehicle model with support across all CRUD and tracking endpoints.
+Vehicles can now be classified as: carro, moto, caminhao, van, onibus, outro.

 ## User Preferences
 Preferred communication style: Simple, everyday language.